noir-lang/docs/docs/getting_started/00_nargo_installation.md

 If you want to build the entire project in an isolated sandbox, you can use Nix commands:

 1. `nix build .` (or `nix build . -L` for verbose output) to build the project in a Nix sandbox
-2. `nix flake check` (or `nix flake check -L` for verbose output) to run clippy and tests in a Nix sandbox
+2. `nix flake check` (or `nix flake check -L` for verbose output) to run clippy and tests in a Nix sandbox.

 #### Without `direnv`